 Detroit Urbex and Ghosting, mainly inside a High School.
 Coolio.

-There’s a huge amount more of this going on than when I started (there were four of us as far as I’m aware), so I’ve undoubtedly offended someone and missed loads out.
+There’s a huge amount more of this going on than when I started (there were four of us as far as I’m aware), so I’ve undoubtedly offended someone and missed loads out, Google it.

 Archaeology, palaeontology, genaeology and other related -ologies

 Ancient Human Occupation of Britain (AHOB) for all that info on Deep history and the human being on planet earth including near where I live which is nice.
 Pretty awful website here but at least you get the gist.

 Spitalfields Life is a blog site based in well, Spitalfields, it’s part of my family’s stamping ground over the centuries, even if it isn’t it’s well worth reading.
 Visit the Gentle Author, you won’t regret it.

 Norfolk Heritage Explorer, like an encyclopedia of where I can go and stare at stuff that isn’t there, dead handy in a slightly awful interface way.
 I wish it used google data rather than Bing but you can’t have everything, it’s a gift horse, so I shan’t be staring too hard at it’s face.
 Marvellous generally.

 Megalithic Portal the same really except it’s international, crowd sourced by people who bumble about staring at fields (like me) and full of info presented in a way that makes my brain hurt, still very useful generally as part of the archaeo-armoury.
 It is here.

 The Modern Antiquarian, Yes it’s a Julian Cope thing, no he doesn’t think he’s a city centre anymore.
 An open access info driven website related to the book of his eight year long odyssey collecting data of Neolithic and Bronze Age sites and I like his records too.
 Cool eh and slightly bonkers.